 In young, healthy, active people, joints often click with normal motion and function.
 There are several non-bone structures surrounding the joints which move and fold against one another, and sometimes this causes clicking.
 Therefore, painless clicking of otherwise normally functioning joints is not usually concerning.
 However, if the clicking is associated with pain, weakness, stiffness, locking or instability of the joint, it should be evaluated further by an orthopedic specialist.

 My 15 year old daughter was diagnosed at age 11 with a grade 1 spondylolitsthesis.
 After treatment for a year, she began to feel better, with some discomfort.
 Recently, she fell and landed upon her back.
 She was treated at an emergency room but continued to experience lower back pain and spasms.
 A follow up with her orthopedic specialist resulted in a reconfirmation of the spondylolitheses.
 There has been no improvement after 5 weeks of treatment.
 Her physician said he will try an epidural steroid injection and sent her for another opinion before a decision is made on surgery (fusion).
 I wonder if you have any other ideas.

 Dr. Norman Kornwitz responds:

-Question: I have a 3-Bone shoulder fracture (02/16/08) from a heel over head fall, I possible have a rota-cuff tear.
-I've had two MRI's.
-My Surgeon is suggesting possible a shoulder manipulation under local.
-I have had 7 weeks of therapy, with excellent improvement, however limited extended forward & side mobility.
+I have a 3-Bone shoulder fracture (02/16/08) from a heel over head fall, I have a possible rota-cuff tear.
+I've had two MRIs.
+My Surgeon is suggesting a possible shoulder manipulation under local.
+I have had 7 weeks of therapy, with excellent improvement, however limited extended forward and side mobility.
 What is your expert opinion?

 Submitted by Giovanna from West Warwick